ScherrerLab/yam-cat/docs/source/gui_instructions.rst

 Prime
 =====

 Now you can **"Prime"** the cameras for recording.
-This sets up the camera processes so that they're ready to start acquiring frames as soon as the trigger starts. *This will take a 2-3 seconds after you click the button*.
+This sets up the camera processes so that they're ready to start acquiring frames as soon as the trigger starts. *This will take about 2-3 seconds after you click the button*.

 *You can prepare the mouse, but don't place it in the field of view just yet.*